1880 Oxford by-election

 The 1880 Oxford by-election was held in May 1880 due to the incumbent Liberal MP William Vernon Harcourt becoming Home Secretary and seeking re-election to Parliament.
 Harcourt was defeated.

 Background

 Harcourt had been one of the two MPs for Oxford since 1868 and had developed a reputation as a skilled debater but without tact.
 In the 1880 general election he had narrowly beaten his Conservative fellow MP, Alexander William Hall.
 Harcourt's campaign, particularly his acceptance speech, were regarded as insulting.

 Campaign

 The Liberals formed a government and Harcourt was invited to be Home Secretary which meant that he would have to resign his seat and seek re-election.

 Hall fought a vigorous campaign getting endorsements from A. E. Housman and the Prime Minister's son, Sir Robert Peel.
 Harcourt accused Hall of being a pawn to the brewing lobby.
 The rhetoric of the campaign meant that the atmosphere was highly charged.

 Result

-In a closely fought election he lost to Harcourt.
+In a closely fought election Harcourt lost to Hall.
 Harcourt lost by 2,681 votes to Hall's 2,730.